 This weekend I was working on my side project to list and display all my future tech talks.
 This is an overengineered web app built using CRA and Spectacle, with a little bit of React Router (I'll write about it in another post).
 I want to be able to display talk information in both inside app and in GitHub (where I host the repository), so I decided to put talk title and description in

 In early days of web, I use flash state a lot to send message after redirection.
 It's easy to do it using server side code, because we can use session & cookie.
 Now that we use SPA everywhere, navigation happen in client-side using browser history API.
-If you're using React

 Auth0 was the authentication provider I chose for my blog dashboard.
 They're simple and easy to set up, but I mainly used them because I haven't had the time to build one myself.